WHO IS SHANE DUTKA?

 Crazy, right?

-The Bow Tie Failure (Kiinda)
+The Bow Tie Failure (Kinda)

 Out of all the things, why try selling bow ties?